siyoung158/jumgume-help/privacy/policy_en.md

 ## 6. Modification of Privacy Protection Policy
-Jumgume has the right to amend or modify this Policy from time to time and, in such case, Jumgume will make a public notice of it through bulletin channel of [support server](https://jumgume.timeless-dev.kr/discord).
+Jumgume has the right to amend or modify this Policy from time to time and, in such case, Jumgume will make a public notice of it through bulletin channel of [support server](https://jumgume.xyz/discord).

 ## 7. Responsible department of Jumgume
 Jumgume designates the person in charge of personal

-E-mail: jumgume-dev@naver.com <br>
+E-mail: contact@jumgume.xyz <br>
 Discord: @d.flash_q

 ※ There may be typos or grammatical errors in the Privacy Policy.